AlexanderLJX/SIT-Data-Visualization-and-Analysis/GUI_Instructions.md

 ### <ins>C. Filtering based on Categories of Foodplaces</ins>
 1. To begin, select the Categories of Foodplaces that you will want to view the foodplaces from in the list.
 Multiple selections are allowed.
 A highlighted yellow field shows that the category has been selected.
 Unselect by clicking the same highlighted category.

-### <ins>D. Filtering based on Time Features (WORKS ON ANIMATED MAP ONLY)</ins>
-1. To begin, select the Time Feature you will like to view on the animated map.
-Only one selection is allowed.
-A highlighted yellow field means that the time fature has been selected.
-First Opening TIme - View the first opening time of foodplaces over time.
-Last Closing Time -  View the last closing time of foodplaces over time.
-Most Popular Time of Day - View the most popular time of day of foodplaces over time.

 ### <ins> A2.
 Filtering by JSON Filter</ins>

 #### <ins>(i).
 Editing JSON filter after Natural Language Query generation </ins>